michael-beebe/RaiderSTREAM/README.md

     * Ex: `-DTUNED`

 ### Custom Memory Access Patterns
 To make RaiderSTREAM more configurable.
 We have added a simple way to input your own IDX array indices.
 If `-DCUSTOM` is enabled at compile time, the source code will read in the contents of IDX1.txt and IDX2.txt to the respective IDX arrays used simulate irregularity in the scatter/gather kernels.

-The number of array indices must match the user-specified STREAM_ARRAY_SIZE, and each array index must be on its own line in the file, otherwise an error will occur.
+For the OpenMP implementation, the number of array indices must match the user-specified STREAM_ARRAY_SIZE, and each array index must be on its own line in the file, otherwise an error will occur.

+For the MPI and OpenSHMEM implementations, the number of indices in the IDX files only needs to match STREAM_ARRAY_SIZE/numbPEs.

 To make it easier to populate these input files, we have included a file called arraygen.c, where you can write your own function for producing the indices in a way that matches your use case of interest.
 If that is done properly, you can populate the IDX files like so:
 ```